in28minutes/jshell-for-java-programmers/README.md

 ### More JShell Tips : Exceptions, Commands and Access Modifiers
 - All commands start with / - slash or forward slash
    - /help, /?, / followed by tab
 - JShell Commands - var, methods and types
+- Modifiers
-- JShell Tip : Access modifiers are Ignored Outside a class
+   - Access modifiers are Ignored Outside a class
        - public, protected and private are ignored outside a class
    - final and static are also ignored
 - Exceptions